-//DFT 120 Construction Drafting II / 3 cr. hrs. / 6 periods (3 lec., 3 lab)
+DFT 120 Construction Drafting II / 3 cr. hrs. / 6 periods (3 lec., 3 lab)

+☐ Prerequisite: DFT 110 or three years of high school drafting.
 Introduces the development of a set of residential and wood frame construction working drawings from a given sketch.